Emergency Financial Assistance

 - Replacement of essential personal belongings due to fire or natural disaster

-Grays Harbor College students may apply for emergency funds.
+All currently enrolled and actively attending Grays Harbor College students may apply for emergency financial assistance.
 Each applicant must meet the following criteria:

-- A decision on your request will be made without discrimination to race, religion, sex, national origin, disability, or age
+- A decision on your request will be made without discrimination to race, religion, ethnicity, socioeconomic status, sex, national origin, disability, or age.